MuratTurkoz/UdoGamesNextGenDevs_/README.md

 ## Summary
 You play as a character who tries to survive against an endless amount of candy enemies and as you kill your enemies you will get upgrades to make you stronger.

+## How to play
+You move your character with a joystick and your character automatically shoots bullets/arrows the way it faces.

 ## Tema
 Oyunun teması hakkında konuşurken bir ekip arkadaşımız Adventure time ile bir fikirde bulundu. hepimiz aynı konuda kararlaştık
 <img src= "Readme images/teama.png">